- Aug 20, 2018

 Getting permission to use each individual piece of music you want for your movie can be incredibly time consuming and expensive!
 A much better and less expensive alternative is to work with stock music sites, like Soundstripe.

 At Soundstripe, we work out all the permissions and royalties so that you don’t have to.
-For one monthly or yearly subscription fee, you have unlimited access to our entire music library, which includes a wide and growing range of genres.
+For one all-inclusive subscription fee, you have unlimited access to our entire music library, which includes a wide and growing range of music, SFX, and video.

 Best of all, Soundstripe makes it easy to find the best royalty free music for your films.
 You can filter our music by genre, emotion, instrumentation, pace, and more and then build individual playlists for each of your film projects.
 This makes it easy for you to test many different types of music for your films.